bylaws of lambretta club usa

 Purpose of Bylaws

-A. As of November 1, 2011, the following will be the bylaws of the Lambretta Club USA (LCUSA).
+As of February 6, 2023, these following revised bylaws will be the Bylaws of the Lambretta Club USA (LCUSA).

-C. This meeting is optional not mandatory and is held for any current member who wishes to attend.
+This meeting is optional, not mandatory and is held for any current member who wishes to attend.

-D. Executive Board members must notify the President for excused absences prior to the meeting.
+Executive Board members must notify the President for excused absences prior to the meeting and vice-versa.

-E. Any specific questions or issues that a current member may have they wish to discuss at the meeting must be submitted via private message on the forum, e-mail, or written letter prior to the meeting.
-A post on the forum is not considered personally directed to the Board and will not be honored.
+Any specific questions or issues that a current member may have they wish to discuss at the meeting must be submitted via private message on the forum, e-mail, or written letter prior to the meeting if it is to be addressed at the meeting.
+Ample time will be allotted to address questions or other concerns members may have.
+A post on the forum is not considered personally directed to the Executive Board and will not be honored.
 This rule ensures the legitimacy and confirmation of any requests.
+At any time, however, a member may contact the Executive Board for any questions or issues they may have.

 Executive Board Members or Directors

-A. The Executive Board members shall consist of the President, Secretary, and Treasurer.
-They shall be known as the Executive Board or Directors.
+The Executive Board members shall consist of the President, Vice President, Secretary, and Treasurer.
+They shall be known as the Executive Board of Directors.

-C. Voting will be held at the next membership meeting or by online poll.
+Voting will be held prior to the next membership meeting or by the method implemented by the Executive Board.

-E. Each officer has the right to step down at any point for any reason.
-He or she must first secure a Board-approved volunteer or another officer to perform his or her duties until the next member meeting.
-The membership vote to replace a departing officer will be held at the next meeting or by online poll.
+Each officer has the right to step down at any point for any reason.
+He or she must first secure an Executive Board approved volunteer or another officer to perform his or her duties until the next member meeting.
+The membership vote to replace a departing officer will be held at the next meeting, by online poll when applicable, or the current voting method.

 Subject to the authority of the Executive Board, the President shall be the General Executive Head of the LCUSA.
-The President shall preside at all meetings of the club with the Executive Board and committees.
-He shall be the co-signer with the Secretary of all notes, checks, financial accounts, and other legal documents given on the behalf of the club.
-He shall have the power to call meetings of the Executive Board and shall report to the club the minutes from each Board meeting.
+The President shall preside at all official meetings of the club with the Executive Board and preside at any committee meetings when needed.
+He shall be the VERBAL co-signer with any Executive Board member of all notes, checks, financial accounts, and other legal documents given on behalf of the club.
+In other words, any financial, legal issues, and official club activities the president shall be aware of.
+He/She shall have the power to call meetings of the Executive Board.
+Other duties include but are not limited to sharing information and content to members, vendors, and suppliers over various channels.

 Section 6.02 Treasurer

-The Treasurer shall have custody of all funds and financial accounts, subject to the regulations of the Executive Board.
-He or she shall receive all funds, deposit funds in the name of the club in the designated bank or trust company, and keep an accurate record of all receipts and disbursements.
-He shall enter regularly a full and accurate account of all monies and obligations received or incurred by him on account of the club, and he shall make a full report of the financial status of the club at each meeting.
+The Treasurer shall have custody of all funds and access to all financial accounts, subject to the regulations of the Executive Board.
+He or she shall manage and receive all funds, can deposit funds in the name of the club in the designated bank or trust company, and keep an accurate record of all receipts and disbursements.
+He shall regularly enter a full and accurate account of all monies and obligations received or incurred by him or her on account of the club.
 He or she may also help the Secretary perform duties, subject to the needs of the Executive Board.
-He or she shall present the financial re-cap for the yearly meeting with monetary breakdowns to the current month presented and financial forecasts for the year.
+He or she should present the financial re-cap for the yearly meeting with monetary breakdowns for the club and financial forecasts for the year.
 The club’s end-of-year date will be September to coincide after the Jamboree.
+A team of the Treasurer and Secretary, or just the Treasurer or Secretary, may be in charge of filing the yearly tax return.

 Section 6.03 Secretary

 At the request of the President, or in the event of his absence or disability, the Vice President may perform the duties and possess and exercise the powers of the President.
 To the extent authorized by our bylaws, the Vice President shall have such other powers as the Executive Board may determine and shall perform such other duties as may be assigned by the Executive Board.
-The Vice President may continue to perform the duties of the President until the Executive Board declares a vacancy and elects a qualified replacement to serve as President.
+Some duties may include but are not limited to public relations, preparing content to distribute to members, vendors, and suppliers.
+The Vice President may continue to perform the duties of the President while the Executive Board declares a vacancy and until a qualified replacement to serve as President is in place.
 The duties assigned by the Executive Board to the Vice President may vary due to activities in the club.

 Section 7.01 General Volunteers

-Even though the Board is composed of volunteers, additional volunteers that have donated time for specific tasks during a Jamboree (such as ticket sales, merchandising, promotions, etc.) or special assignments (such as the club magazine, contest organization, promotions, etc.) are accountable to the Executive Board.
-These volunteers may step down at anytime they wish because their help is given on their accord.
+Even though the Executive Board is composed of volunteers, additional volunteers that have donated time for specific tasks during a Jamboree (such as ticket sales, merchandising, promotions, etc.) or special assignments (such as the club magazine, contest organization, promotions, etc.) are accountable to the Executive Board.
+These volunteers may step down at anytime they wish because their help is given of their own accord.

 Section 7.02 Forum Moderator(s)